OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1.md

 ### Implementers Note

-In line with guidance from the IETF and the direction of travel for fine grained consent management.
+In line with guidance from the IETF and the direction of travel for fine-grained consent management.
 The obligation falls to the Authorisation Server to ensure that there is sufficient scope conveyed in an access token necessary to fulfill the Permissions conveyed in the Consent Request.
 This principle and requirement is reflected in the forthcoming Grant Management API.

 ## Regulatory Roles to dynamic OAuth 2.0 scope Mappings